jakearchibald/jakearchibald.com/static-build/posts/2021/06/serving-sharp-images-to-high-density-screens/index.md

 I encoded this using WebP at quality 80.
 Any lower than that and significant details were lost.
 It comes in at asset-pretty-size:./1x-high.webp.
 Not bad!

 If I encode the 2x version at the same settings, it's asset-pretty-size:./2x-high.webp, which roughly makes sense as it's 4 times the number of pixels.
-But does it need to be the same quality?
+But does it need to use the same settings?

 <figure class="full-figure max-figure">
 <script type="component">{